 California Law Series (CMM121-124)

-This interactive series is made up of four topic modules that include best practices and the laws you must know and apply when managing community associations in California.
+This interactive series is made up of eight sessions that include best practices and the laws you must know and apply when managing community associations in California.
+Upon completion of sessions 2, 4, 6, & 8, students’ are required to successfully complete course exams.

 Explore the numerous laws that define Californias common interest developments (CIDs), including how to define and enforce the rights and responsibilities of boards, members and management.
 Identify and understand the legal remedies available to you when problems cannot be resolved.
 A Condo Bluebook is included with course materials.